 GRANT ALL PRIVILEGES ON *.* TO 'jerry'@'%' WITH GRANT OPTION;

-- Now use above newly created user account to connect to MySQL server.
-Please note the Hostname should be the MySQL server ip address ( displayed in XAMPP manager window top area ).
+- Now you can use the above newly created user account to connect to the MySQL server in MySQL Workbench.
+Please note the Hostname should be the MySQL server IP address ( the embedded Linux server IP address displayed in the XAMPP manager window top area ).

-- When you connect to MySQL server successfully, you will get below successful message dialog.
+- When you connect to the MySQL server successfully, you will get the below successful message dialog.